kasadawa/vmware-task/README.md

 The point of using JWT is also to send a data with the authetication , but in this implementation the browser can't read the JWT.
 It's more secure of point accessing/ reading the token.

+User credentials are saved in mlab, using `mongoose` The password is encrypted using sjcl.

+### Dashboard Page

+### Detailed Page

+## Run the project
+Install all of the deppendencies with:
+`npm install`
+and
+`cd server && npm install`

+From the root director run the nodeJS server:

+`node server/` or you can run it with nodemon

+And the Front-End server:
+`ng serve`

+## Tests

 ### What can be improved
+ - some of the functions in the nodeJS routes/repos.js file.
+If you write the functions with async/await the code will look more readable.
+ - My opinion is that server should handle all of the authentication and routing.
+So I would build the project, serve it from dist folder and again check for credentials, before loading a specific route.
+ - if you really want to view some stats I would craw the html and get the stats, because it would be easier and time saving

+## What was a challange
+Github API !
+It exclude some of the results.

+For example for `/releases` does not return the amount of releases thats mentioned on the github repository page, because the releases that are mentioned on the official page are releases + tags.

+## Usefill links

+Some emails are not the same as the commiter - [explanation](https://help.github.com/en/articles/about-commit-email-addresses)